GubianiFacundo/criptoApi/README.md

   Simple api to connect to https://www.coingecko.com/en/api and perform some little stuff.

 ### Install the project
   Clone the project into a new folder.
-Inside the same folder open a command prompt and run
+Inside the ./server folder open a command prompt and run

     npm install